 Dog Years to Human Years

-Dog Years to Human Years and the Average Lifespan of a Dog
+The Average Lifespan of a Dog

 Working out dog years to human years for your pooch depends on his expected lifespan, which varies from breed to breed, and can be lengthened.
 More about that later, but for now, let’s assume you don’t know your dog’s breed and you just want a rough idea of dog years to human years.